Introduction

 • patients with vascular malformations, especially AV shunts (detection of feeding vessels, post-procedure monitoring) → DAVF

-• DDx of headache, especially migraine
+• differential diagnosis of headaches, especially migraine

 B-mode